 The size of a doll stroller can have a direct impact on your child's safety and enjoyment.
 Having to reach up to hold the handlebars increases the chances of the stroller tipping over and, in most cases, it also means that the seat or canopy will be blocking your child's view.
 Stooping certainly isn't ideal either (ask any tall parent who's ever had to push a stroller with short handles) and might even make the stroller too uncomfortable to handle.

-Manufacturer age recommendations are a good starting point, but if your child is taller or shorter than average, you might want to pull out a measuring tape before you start shopping.
+Manufacturer age recommendations are a good starting point, but if your child is taller or shorter than average, you might want to pull out a measuring tape before you start looking.
 Handlebars that are positioned higher than the waist and lower than the shoulders tend to be the most comfortable while still offering room to grow.

 If you've ever struggled to push a heavy stroller or endured the frustration of taking a turn with sticky wheels, you probably already realize the importance of maneuverability.
 Remember, doll strollers are designed for toys, not growing children, so there's really no need to search for a hefty, heavy-duty model.